SkoolNotes/Taproot/2021BIO201/KBhBIO101Mutations.md

 ---

 # Mutations
-Mutations are one way by which totally random, not controlled for, and fully spont
+Mutations are one way by which totally random, not controlled for, and fully spontaneous genetic modifications happen to literally anywhere in any cell's DNA during [[KBhBIO101CellReproduction]].
+Specifically, it involves an environmental factor or the sheer entropy of things to directly, or indirectly (by causing a )

 you are probably looking for [[KBhBIO101MutationsAllealsInheritance]].